Stape/Documentation

 Deploy and save the changes.

-4. Go to your sGTM worker → click Settings → Domains & Routes and create a new Route.
-Add the URL you use for server GTM ending with * (for example, stape.video/metrics*) and select your domain in zone selection.
+4. Go to your sGTM worker → click Settings Domains & Routes and create a new Route.
+Add the URL you use for server GTM ending with * (in our example, it's stape.work/metrics*) and select your domain in zone selection.

 Create a new Route